The Dangers of a Written Information Security Program (WISP)

 The value of having risk assessments and regular audits performed by a third party cannot be overstated.
 First, the wider exposure of third-party auditors makes them more adept at identifying vulnerabilities.
 Also, for those wondering whether it’s better to forgo a risk assessment so they can say “but we didn’t know” if something goes wrong, the law defines knowledge to include willful disregard.
 Those hoping to find safe harbor in blissful ignorance will be sorely disappointed.
 If you could have known, you should have known; and if you should have known, you knew.

 Moreover, the willingness to use a third-party for risk assessment and audit establishes a mind-set that leads to a more effective security program in practical application.
-A business that hires a law firm to write its WISP and oversee a risk assessment and audit program done by a skilled IT compliance firm does more than establish an effective security structure: the signaling function of that top-level commitment establishes a “culture of compliance” throughout the organization.
+A business that hires a law firm to write its written information security plan and oversee a risk assessment and audit program done by a skilled IT compliance firm does more than establish an effective security structure: the signaling function of that top-level commitment establishes a “culture of compliance” throughout the organization.
 A culture of compliance minimizes the primary source of vulnerability for any business: lax security practices by its own employees.
 Lastly, if your business is ever hit by a hack or other unfortunate breach, the use of a certified third-party transmits your utmost commitment to compliance to the regulators, prosecutors and journalists who may hold the financial and reputational well-being of your business in their hands.

 Contact Us